microlambda/microlambda/README.md

 # Microlambda

-Is an opinionated framework that simplifies development of typescript AWS serverless microservices architectures.
+Is an opinionated framework that simplifies development of AWS serverless microservices project using typescript.

+## User documentation

+A complete user guide is available on our [official website](https://microlambda.dev)

+## Developer documentation

 The project is maintained as a monorepo (using yarn workspaces) and contains the following packages: